-5.3 The SA is being carried out for the PSG by AECOM as a technical support package under the Neighbourhood Plan Support Programme.
-AECOM has been given the site information provided by the landowners and the relevant site assessment forms in Appendix A. It has appraised the sites using the framework of sustainability objectives agreed with the statutory consultees, in line with the SA/SEA regulations.
-The Draft and Final SA reports appraising all the MANP policies, and the MANP as a whole, are published separately at the Pre-Submission and Submission stages.
+5.3 The SA has been carried out for the PSG by specialist consultants AECOM as a technical support package under the Neighbourhood Plan Support Programme.
+AECOM has been given the site information provided by the landowners and the relevant site assessment forms in Appendix A. It has appraised the sites and the spatial options using the framework of sustainability objectives agreed with the statutory consultees, in line with the SA/SEA regulations.
+The Draft and Final SA reports appraising all the MANP policies, and the MANP as a whole, have been published separately at the Pre-Submission and Submission stages.